Symplectic geometry and space mission design: Preliminaries

 Here, $\mathcal{E}$ denotes \emph{elliptic}, $\mathcal{H}^\pm$ denotes \emph{positive/negative hyperbolic}, and $\mathcal{N}$ denotes \emph{nonreal} quadruples $\lambda,1/\lambda,\overline{\lambda},1/\overline{\lambda}$.
 The above simply tells us which type of orbit comes with a plus or a minus sign (the formula should be interpreted as either before or after).

-\textbf{Invariance.} The fact that the sums agree before and after --\emph{invariance}-- follows from deep results from \emph{Floer theory} in symplectic geometry.
+\textbf{Invariance.} The fact that the sums agree before and after --\emph{invariance}-- follows from deep results from \emph{Floer theory} in symplectic geometry\footnote{For generic families of Hamiltonians on $4$-dimensional phase spaces this can alternatively be proved by the using the normal forms of Meyer \cite{Meyer1970}.
+See for instance the appendix in \cite{FKM}.}.
 We will accept this as a fact, and use it as follows:

 The invariant above works for arbitrary periodic orbits.
-There is a similar Floer invariant for \emph{symmetric} orbits\cite{FKM}.
+There is a similar Floer invariant for \emph{symmetric} orbits \cite{FKM}.